arjunv-dev/Project-2-AegisVault-/README.md

 - **Caching**: Intelligent data caching strategies
 - **Responsive Design**: Mobile-optimized interface

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/new-feature`
-3. Commit your changes: `git commit -am 'Add new feature'`
-4. Push to the branch: `git push origin feature/new-feature`
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-For support and questions, please open an issue in the GitHub repository or contact the development team.

----

 **Note**: This is a frontend implementation that simulates the functionality of a cybersecurity AI platform.
 In a production environment, you would need to implement the backend services, database, and actual ML models for real threat detection capabilities.